TokeNest/TokeNest_SmartContract/README.md

 ## Documentation

-The repository provides a document describing the detailed execution mechanism of TokeNest-DEX as an example of a 'raw beans' product.
+The repository provides a document describing the detailed execution mechanism of TokeNest-DEX as an example of a 'raw beans' product. ([learn more](./docs/README.md))

 ## Want to Contribute to TokeNest DEX Contracts? <a id="want-to-contribute"></a>